The Emperor's Naked Army Marches On

-The Emperor's Naked Army Marches On (ゆきゆきて、神軍, Yuki Yukite Shingun) is a 1987 Japanese documentary film by director Kazuo Hara.
+The Emperor's Naked Army Marches On (ゆきゆきて、神軍, Yuki yukite, shingun) (Note: The title is also translated as 'The Emperor's Army Marches On' or 'God's Army Marches On.'
+The title also puns on the callsign of Kenzō's 36th Division, which was called the Yuki Heidan ('snow division').) is a 1987 Japanese documentary film by director Kazuo Hara.
 The documentary centers on Kenzō Okuzaki, a 62-year-old veteran of Japan's campaign in New Guinea in the Second World War, and follows him around as he searches out those responsible for the unexplained deaths of two soldiers in his old unit.